emmanuelantony2000/valerie/README.md

 opt-level = 3
 ```

+ - Compile it using [`wasm-pack`](https://github.com/rustwasm/wasm-pack) by running
+ `wasm-pack build --target web --out-name wasm --out-dir ./static`
- - Use some server, like [miniserve](https://github.com/svenstaro/miniserve), to host it and try it out.
+ - Use some server, like [`miniserve`](https://github.com/svenstaro/miniserve),
+ to host the `./static` folder and try it out.

-Take a look at `wasm-pack` docs for more options.
+Take a look at `wasm-pack` [docs](https://rustwasm.github.io/docs/wasm-pack/) for more options.

 ## Examples